renovatebot/renovate/docs/development/issue_labeling.md

 Only use `refactor` for code changes, don't use `refactor` for documentation type changes.

 Use the `breaking` label for Issues or PRs which contain changes that are not backwards compatible and require a major release bump.

-QUESTION: Do we even need a `duplicate` label, there's **mark as duplicate** functionality in GitHub nowadays...

 ### Housekeeping